leiwaaping/bioinformatic-basic-practices/README.md

 2. Download files.
 You will find the raw sequencing files on the "file details" tab from the respective links.
 The RNA-seq files are paired end so there are two files (Read 1 and Read 2) for each replicate.
 Download both ends for both replicates for both polyA+ and total RNA.
 There should be 8 files in total.
   - You can get the url link for the fastq files by right clicking and coping the download icon next to the Accession.
 Download the files to the server directly using wget with the url.
   - After you download the files rename them appropriately (can also use wget options to rename the file during download).
-3. Also download the reference human genome and appropriate annotations from ENCODE (https://www.encodeproject.org/data-standards/reference-sequences/).
+3. Also download the reference human genome and appropriate annotations from [ENCODE](https://www.encodeproject.org/data-standards/reference-sequences/).
 Need:
   - **Reference genome** - GRCh38_no_alt_analysis_set_GCA_000001405.15
   - **Gene annotations** - ENCFF159KBI